 The Nautilus was commissioned in 1954 and featured a nuclear power plant instead of the usual combination of diesel engines and battery-powered electric motors.
 The Nautilus was capable of remaining underwater without the necessity of surfacing to recharge the batteries and without refueling.
 U.S. Navy leaders realized the military importance of the Arctic Ocean in the Cold War.
 The Arctic is covered with ice year round, but navigation under the ice was a possibility.
 The Nautilus was ordered to transit the North Pole underwater in a Top Secret mission dubbed Operation Sunshine.

 Commander William Anderson ordered crewmen to change into civilian clothing.
-The men fanned out across Seattle in taxicabs to buy cans of Bar's Leak at local service stations.
+The men fanned out across Seattle in taxicabs to buy cans of Bar's Leaks at local service stations.

-The sailors in mufti returned with 140 quarts of Bar's Leak, half of which was poured into the condenser.
+The sailors in mufti returned with 140 quarts of Bar's Leaks, half of which was poured into the condenser.
 The leak stopped.

 Just after midnight on June 9, 1958, the Nautilus cast off and headed north.
 While running on the surface in Puget Sound, the crew painted out the large numbers on the sail (conning tower) and the bow to conceal the sub's identity.